Minimize your rental risks

 Many clubs rent their facilities to groups for community events.
 Unfortunately, some events result in disastrous situations for the club.
 At one club, the event leader brought alcohol to sell, and the club did not have a liquor license.
 Another club held a wedding where alcohol was served, and local gang members shot a guest in the parking lot.
 In another case, a club hosted a child’s birthday party, and a parent was paralyzed when he fell from gymnastics equipment that was supposed to be off-limits.

 Renting your club exposes your organization to liability and claims of negligence, in addition to potential damage to your reputation.
-Taking the following steps can help you to protect your organization:

 - Define the responsibilities and obligations of each party in a clearly written, signed contract.
 The contract should indemnify and hold harmless the club.
 Ideally, the group should provide proof of insurance with the club listed as an additional insured.